-% children with a concern in any domain at 27-30 month review
+% children with a concern in any domain at 27-30 month review of children aged 5 years received their MMR vaccination vaccination of children aged 2 years received their MMR

 966 children were eligible for their 27-30 month child health review during 2016/17 and of these 91.8% of reviews were carried out.
 This compares favourably with the proportion of eligible reviews carried out by NHS Greater Glasgow and Clyde and the Scotland figure, both 89.3%.